gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

-The `base` row contains the results of the Schur's complement calculation using all observations (so the forecast unceratainty assuming all observation data is used for calibration).
-Subsequently, there  is a row for each non-zero obsevration group.
+The `base` row contains the results of the Schur's complement calculation using all observations (so the forecast uncertainty assuming all observation data is used for calibration).
+Subsequently, there  is a row for each non-zero observation group.
 Each row lists forecast uncertainties calculated assuming that the observation group was __not__ used for history matching.

-We can normalize the importance of each row to the base case (i.e. the lowest uncertainty, or maximum uncertainty reduction), provinding a easy to interpret metric of importance.
+We can normalize the importance of each row to the base case (i.e. the lowest uncertainty, or maximum uncertainty reduction), providing a easy to interpret metric of importance.
 We can then quickly identify which observation/observation grouping are important for reducing forecast uncertainty:

 ```python